 TRTL Principal Investigator: Sarah E. Victor, PhD

-Dr. Victor joined the Department of Psychological Sciences at Texas Tech University in fall 2019.
+Dr. Victor (she/her) joined the Department of Psychological Sciences at Texas Tech University in fall 2019.
 She completed her BA in psychology at Stanford University (2008), and her MA (2012) and PhD (2017) in clinical psychology at the University of British Columbia.
 Following her clinical internship at Western Psychiatric Institute and Clinic (2017), she completed her postdoctoral training in the psychiatry department at the University of Pittsburgh.

 For more information about Dr. Victor's training, publications, clinical expertise, and professional service, please see her CV here.

 Nicole (she/her) is a 7th year graduate student on internship at Richard J. Donovan Correctional Facility in San Diego, CA. She graduated from Florida State University in 2013 and worked at Virginia Tech Carilion Research Institute in 2013-2015.
 She currently studies suicide related behaviors in LGBTQ+ individuals.
 She is also interested in the role of disclosure of stigmatizing identities and mental health.
 Outside of the lab, Nicole enjoys spending time with her pets, playing bird games, and baking delicious treats.